Thomashrb/s3_set_content_type/README.md

 # s3 set content type

-a small program to set the content type of an object in a s3 compatible bucket using as few api calls as possible (1) -- tested on backblaze.
+a small program to set the content type of an object in a s3 compatible bucket using as few api calls as possible (2 - including check that everything went well) -- tested on backblaze.

 ## getting started

 ``` bash